AZSERG/AZSERG.github.io/index.md

 ---

 # What is this?
-AZSERG provides students with weekly talks on various cyber security and software engineering topics.
+AZSERG provides professionals and students with weekly talks on various cyber security and software engineering topics.
 All talks are at 6:30 PM [Mountian Standard Time](https://savvytime.com/converter/mst-to-pt-cdt).

 ## Access to the community